< Go to Rain Jackets - Women's

 Cons: Heavy, fairly expensive

-The Oracle was one of the favorite jackets that we tested.
-It is chock full of thoughtful design features like the Angel-Wing Movement™ and is the most comfortable of all the rain jackets that we tested.
-The jacket performed well in all of our testing, and it simply became, and continues to be, the jacket that we reached for the most when heading out on a rainy day jog, or a jaunt around town on a foggy day.
-We liked the ample features of the jacket as well as the performance and durability of the fabric.
-The jacket is, however, very heavy compared to other rain jackets we tested and comes with a hefty price tag.
+The Oracle is one of our favorite rain jackets that we tested.
+It is chock full of thoughtful design features like the Angel-Wing Movement™ construction, and is the most comfortable of all the rain jackets that we tried.
+This jacket performed well in all of our tests, and it simply became the jacket that we reached for the most when heading out on a rainy day jog, or a foggy jaunt around town.
+We like the ample features of the jacket, however, it is very heavy compared to other models.
 We might liken the jacket more to a lightweight hardshell than traditional rain jacket.
-As with any rain jacket, breathability can be challenging so layering with a synthetic base layer in high intensity adventures is key.
-For a more budget Marmot rain jacket, try the Marmot Precip Jacket - Women's.
-For a lighter jacket with equal or greater rain protection, check out our Editors' Choice: Patagonia Rain Shadow - Women's.
+For a less expensive Marmot rain jacket, try the Marmot Precip Jacket - Women's, which is similar to the Oracle, but stripped down.
+For a lightweight jacket to pack on hiking trips, try our Top Pick ultralight choice, the Outdoor Research Helium 2 - Women's.

 OutdoorGearLab Editors' Hands-on Review